 - Again let this dry completely.
 Applying another coat after the appropriate drying time indicated on your paint can.

 - Let the second coat dry fully.
-If you are painting the chimney ONE color only then congratulations.
+If you are painting the chimney ONE uniform color only then congratulations.
 You are now done.
 If not continue on…

 - Take your accent paint colors, shake and stir really well